Jonathan Swift: Adult life

 Swift appears to have been miserable in his new position, being isolated in a small, remote community far from the centres of power and influence.
 While at Kilroot, however, he may well have become romantically involved with Jane Waring, whom he called "Varina", the sister of an old college friend.

 A letter from him survives, offering to remain if she would marry him and promising to leave and never return to Ireland if she refused.
 She presumably refused, because Swift left his post and returned to England and Temple's service at Moor Park in 1696, and he remained there until Temple's death.
 There he was employed in helping to prepare Temple's memoirs and correspondence for publication.
 During this time, Swift wrote The Battle of the Books, a satire responding to critics of Temple's Essay upon Ancient and Modern Learning (1690), though Battle was not published until 1704.

 Temple died on 27 January 1699.
 Swift, normally a harsh judge of human nature, said that all that was good and amiable in mankind had died with Temple.
 He stayed on briefly in England to complete editing Temple's memoirs, and perhaps in the hope that recognition of his work might earn him a suitable position in England.
-Unfortunately, his work made enemies among some of Temple's family and friends, in particular Temple's formidable sister Martha, Lady Giffard, who objected to indiscretions included in the memoirs.
-Moreover she noted that Swift had borrowed from her own biography, an accusation that Swift denied.
+His eventual publication of the third volume of Temple's memoirs, in 1709, made enemies among some of Temple's family and friends, in particular Temple's formidable sister Martha, Lady Giffard, who objected to indiscretions included in the memoirs.
+Moreover, she noted that Swift had borrowed from her own biography, an accusation that Swift denied.
 Swift's next move was to approach King William directly, based on his imagined connection through Temple and a belief that he had been promised a position.
 This failed so miserably that he accepted the lesser post of secretary and chaplain to the Earl of Berkeley, one of the Lords Justice of Ireland.
-However, when he reached Ireland, he found that the secretaryship had already been given to another.
-He soon obtained the living of Laracor, Agher, and Rathbeggan, and the prebend of Dunlavin in St Patrick's Cathedral, Dublin.
+However, when he reached Ireland, he found that the secretaryship had already been given to another, though he soon obtained the living of Laracor, Agher, and Rathbeggan, and the prebend of Dunlavin in St Patrick's Cathedral, Dublin.